 Infant development: Milestones from 4 to 6 months

-From ages 4 to 6 months, your baby becomes more aware of his or her surroundings.
-Infant development milestones include rolling over, clapping hands and babbling.
+From ages 4 to 6 months, babies become more aware of their surroundings.
+Infant development milestones include rolling over, clapping hands and babbling.By Mayo Clinic Staff

 The newborn days are behind you.
 As your baby becomes more alert and mobile, each day will bring exciting new adventures.
-Every experience — from cuddling before nap time to listening to a sibling's chatter — will help your baby learn more about the world.
+Every experience, from cuddling before nap time to listening to a sibling's chatter, will help your baby learn more about the world.

 What to expect